Silver in the 2021 Axiom Business Book Awards Economics category

 About the author

 Ulrike Schaede is Professor of Japanese Business at the School of Global Policy and Strategy, and Director of the Japan Forum for Innovation and Technology, at the University of California San Diego.
-She is the author of six books, including Choose and Focus: Japanese Business Strategies for the 21st Century (2008).
+She is the author of seven books, including Choose and Focus: Japanese Business Strategies for the 21st Century (2008).

 "Ulrike Schaede's new book combines an invaluable primer on Japanese business culture with a striking analysis of Japan's little understood strategy for producing enduring economic strength based on manufacturing excellence and constant, managed change.
 I came away with renewed admiration for the country's political and corporate leadership, and Japan's ability to forge a successful economic future despite the many daunting challenges one often hears about."